2019–20 National League 2 North

 The 2019–20 National League 2 North was the eleventh season (33rd overall) of the fourth tier (north) of the English domestic rugby union competitions since the professionalised format of the second division was introduced.

-On 22 February Scunthorpe were the first side to be relegated after suffering a massive 109–12 defeat against Chester, going down with eight games still to play.
-Although it was a miserable season on the pitch for Scunthorpe, comfortably the weakest side in the division in terms of results, the loss of their player James Walker, who died earlier in the season was a far keener felt blow.
-On 7 March Caldy became champions with a resounding 49–5 win away to relegation threatened Preston Grasshoppers to seal an instant return to National League 1 and claim their second National League 2 North title.
+On 22 February Scunthorpe were the first side to be relegated after suffering a 109–12 defeat against Chester, going down with eight games still to play.
+Scunthorpe had suffered the loss of their player, James Walker, who died earlier in the season.
+On 7 March Caldy became champions with a 49–5 win away to relegation threatened Preston Grasshoppers to seal an instant return to National League 1 and claim their second National League 2 North title.

 Due to the COVID-19 pandemic in the United Kingdom, the Rugby Football Union officially cancelled the season on 20 March 2020, after an initial postponement of all rugby in England including training.
 After the cancellation was announced the RFU used a best playing record formula to decide the final table.
 With Caldy already promoted, Fylde claimed the runners up spot but missed out on promotion as the 2019–20 National League 2 South runner up, Tonbridge Juddian had a better comparative league record and went up instead (the playoff had been cancelled).
 Joining Scunthorpe in the relegation spots were Preston Grasshoppers and Otley.
 Although Preston were as good as down by the time the leagues were suspended, Otley were in a real battle against Luctonians, and will feel hard done by.
 Scunthorpe will drop to Midlands Premier while Otley and Preston Grasshoppers will drop to North Premier.
 For Otley, once a second tier club, the drop to the regional leagues will be the lowest level they have played at since the 1990s.